 - Dust cover for camera

-- Lots of memory cards!
+- extra batter and memory cards!

 - External charger ( bonus points if it has SD card backup capability like the RAVPower FileHub)